fangq/mcx/mcxlab/README.txt

 and it is provided in a package named "octave3.x-headers" in Ubuntu (3.x can be 3.2 or 3.4 etc).

+If your graphics card is a Fermi-class or newer, you can compile MCXLAB with make fermimex or fermioct.
+The output mex file can determine the level of atomic operations using the cfg.sradius settings.

 == # Screenshots ==